 Breakfast at the hotel.
 From Bergen you will depart on a cruise across the world’s longest fjord, the Sognefjord, to the fjord village of Flåm.
 Afternoon at leisure to explore Flåm.
 The area offers great hiking possibilities.
 We would also recommend an afternoon excursion to Stegasteinen viewpoint, which offers spectacular view of the Aurlandsfjord.
 Accommodation in Flåm.

 Breakfast at the hotel.
 Morning departure with the Flåm Railway from Flåm to Myrdal, before heading half way down again to Berekvam station.
 The railway passes through wild and beautiful mountain scenery with waterfalls and steep mountain sides reaching a height of up to 900 metres.
 There is no other adhesion railway in the world running on normal tracks that is so steep over a long distance.
 At Berekvam station you will leave the train, meet your guide and continue the remaining 11 kilometres to Flåm by bike (your luggage will be transported to your hotel in Voss).
 The downhill bike ride follows a gravel road along the river with spectacular view of the waterfalls, mountain sides and valley.
 If you like you can even fill your water bottle from the river and streams along the way.
 In the fjord village of Flåm you will have some time at leisure before you will go on a thrilling Fjord Safari along the narrow Nærøyfjord, which was added to UNESCO’s list of world heritage sites in 2005.
 The RIB boat will bring you close to shore, giving you the opportunity to have a closer look at the spectacular nature and fauna of the Norwegian fjords.
 You will also experience the tranquility of an area hard to reach and seldom visited and learn about the history and geography of this amazing place.
 If you are lucky you might even see some seals.
-After 1 ½ hour you will arrive in Gudvangen, at the head of the Nærøyfjord, where a bus will be waiting to take you through the Nærøy Valley and attractive farmland to Voss, famous for it’s annual Extreme Sports Week.
+After 1 ½ hour you will arrive in Gudvangen, at the head of the Nærøyfjord.
+If you like, you can add a 4-hour kayaking tour on the fjord, please see add-ons for more information.
+Afterwards, a bus will be waiting to take you through the Nærøy Valley and attractive farmland to Voss, famous for its annual Extreme Sports Week.
 Afternoon at leisure.
 Accommodation in Voss.

 Breakfast at the hotel.
 Morning train from Voss to Bergen.
 Continue by a 5 hours bus trip along the western coastline, arriving Stavanger around 5 pm.
 Stavanger, Norway’s fourth largest city, has a fine collection of gabled houses, cobblestone streets, winding alleys and busy markets.
 One of Stavanger’s highlights is the Old Town (Gamle Stavanger), with well-preserved early 18th-century whitewashed wooden houses.
 Evening at own leisure.
 We recommend a visit to the Norwegian Petroleum Museum.
 Accommodation in Stavanger.